YaverJavid/bitmacr.v6/readme.md

-> THIS IS VERSION : ```6.4.1```
+> THIS IS VERSION : ```6.5.0```

 ## Version History

+### 6.5.n
+- + Added A Way To See How Drawing Would Look Like If Exported & Find It In Export Tab.

 ### 6.4.n
-- Added Option For Entering Color Using Input Text
+- + Added Option For Entering Color Using Input Text
 - Reorganised Menu - Added Themes Into Settings Tab
 - Removed Advanced Tab and Added Its Options Into General Settings Accessible From Settings Tab
-- Added An Option To Copy Color Into Clipboard From Cell, Is In Basic Tools Tab.
+- + Added An Option To Copy Color Into Clipboard From Cell, Is In Basic Tools Tab.
-- Added Settings To Hide Shortcuts Info & To Hide Default Pallatte.
+- + Added Settings To Hide Shortcuts Info & To Hide Default Pallatte.
 - Bug Fixes
 - 6.4.1 : Added Quadrant Guide Support For Odd Numbered Canvas Size

 ### 6.3.n

 - Bug Fixes : Fixed Color Selection Bugs
-- Added Color Pallates Section
+- + Added Color Pallates Section
-- Added New Themes :
+- + Added New Themes :
  ```
 Dark Lime
 Blue Gold